RanLIUaca/GAMMAmotif/README.md

 # GAMMAmotif
-**GAMMAmotif** is an R package for discovering motifs using the GAMMA model.
+**GAMMAmotif** is an R package for discovering gapped motifs using the GAMMA model.
 It provides a core function `GAMMA_fun()` and a built-in dataset `sample_data` to help users quickly get started with motif discovery.

 ## Installation
 You can install the released version of demotif from GitHub with: